What is the nursing allowance for?

 Long-term care allows you to care for a loved one, typically a family member, who has been discharged from hospital (after a minimum seven-day hospital stay) and their doctor has decided that full-time care is necessary for more than 30 days.
 This could be, for example, the long-term illness of a young child, but it could also be the serious post-accident condition of an adult who requires care from others.

-In contrast to the normal short-term care benefit, self-employed workers who have been covered by sickness insurance for at least 3 months immediately before the date they start long-term care will qualify for this option .
+Unlike normal short-term care , self-employed workers who have been covered by sickness insurance for at least 3 months immediately before the date of entry into long-term care will qualify for this option.
 You must not be self-employed and gainfully employed while receiving this benefit.

 Agreement with the employer

-If you work for the same employer on a long-term basis in a so-called ‘shvarcsystem’, you can try to agree with the employer whether your mutual agreement could cover the regular lump sum payment, even in the event of holidays and occasional sickness or childcare.
-Such a set-up requires mutual trust and probably cannot be expected to cover a child’s 10 days’ illness every month, but a sympathetic employer might be amenable to some such arrangement.
+If you are working for one employer on a long-term basis in a so-called ‘shvarcsystem’, you can try to agree with the employer whether your mutual agreement could cover the regular lump sum payment, even in the case of holidays or childcare.
+Such a set-up requires mutual trust and probably cannot be expected to cover a child’s 10 days’ illness each month, but a sympathetic employer might be amenable to some such arrangement.
 After all, not having to pay social security and health insurance contributions on your behalf will save him many thousands of crowns a month.

-After all, the situation of wage earners may not be dramatic in the event of illness.
-A combination of building up savings, paying into one of the insurance options, and possibly making an agreement with your employer can bring you closer to a similar position to that of employees.
+After all, the situation of the wage earner may not be dramatic in the event of sickness.
+By combining savings, payment of one of the insurance options and possibly an agreement with your employer, you can move closer to a similar position to that of an employee.